0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/definitions.md

   --admin "[NEW_ACCOUNT_ADDRESS]"
 ```

-The operations which are allowed by the `admin` account are as below.
+## The operations which are allowed by the `admin` account are as below.

 ### Set Resource

+Register a resource ID with a contract address for a handler.

 ```bash
 # Register new resource